 Keep in mind that Tunisia is not a year round swimming destination!
-The beaches are best laid out with equipment from mid-March to Mid-November and the water sports centres are open from April to October.
-The many tourists that come here in winter generally take advantage of the thalassotherapy treatments, spa treatments, indoor pools, golf courses or go on excursions to the south.
+The beaches are best laid out with equipment from mid-March to Mid-November and the water sports centres are usually open from April to October.
+Tourists who visit in the winter can take advantage of the thalassotherapy treatments, spa treatments, indoor pools, golf courses or go on excursions to the south.

-To discover the essential parts of Tunisia (and especially its history and culture), there is nothing better than a guided visit: in just one week, you will discover the key aspects of the country.
-Opt for a laidback or adventure tour (or even one on camelback) to go off the beaten track.
-However, if you prefer to relax or play sports, staying in one place is the best option.
-You might want to plan on a week spent entirely at the hotel taking advantages of the facilities and the beach, and maybe even longer if you wish to go on a few excursions.
-Various different kinds are proposed at all of the establishments (the hotels, resorts and clubs).
+If you want to discover the best parts of Tunisia and emerge yourself in its history and culture, there is no better way to do it than a guided tour.
+Opt for a laidback or an adventure tour to go off the beaten track.
+You can even take a guided tour on a camel's back!
+However, if you prefer to relax by the pool or play sports, staying in one place is the best option.
+You may even choose to spend an entire week at the hotel resort taking advantages of the facilities and the beach, or stay slightly longer to go on a few excursions.

 The country's public transport is cheap and reliable.
 Taxis are quite cheap, but be wary of taxi drivers in the tourist areas who often try to achieve higher fares by suggesting to pay a fixed fee (which is almost always higher than the normal price).

 The most spoken language in Tunisia is Tunisian Arabic.
 Other minor languages include French and Shelha, although French is less understood in the far south.
 English and German are also spoken in major cities.
 English is taught in schools, so most employees in holiday resort areas will speak enough English to help you get by.
 Not all Muslims in Tunisia strictly follow the Ramadan period but the vast majority of them do.
 Therefore, some Tunisians might express displeasure if they observe tourists drinking, eating or smoking in the public during Ramadan.